goplot/goplot/README.md

 **diskhand.sh**

 Much as a real farmer needs field hands to help work their fields, goplot needs diskhand.sh to manage disks.
 This is especially valuable when one wants to be gone from the plotter for a time without tending to it.
 Automatic disk management on plotters must take into account the fact that disk space is committed many hours before it is actually used.
-The job of diskhand is to find the disks listed under each farm, query them for available space, query running jobs to estimate committed space, determine if the disk has space left for plotting, then write the space used to the disk's file under the goplot disks directory.
+The job of diskhand.sh is to find the disks listed under each farm, query them for available space, query running jobs to estimate committed space, determine if the disk has space left for plotting, then write the space used to the disk's file under the goplot disks directory.
 If there is not enough space available for plotting then diskhand will write a large value of "9999999999999" so tractor.sh will know it is not available.

 Tractor.sh will always use the disk with the lowest amount of used space for the farm it has selected.
 This algorithm results in goplot reliably filling up disks from the bottom up.
 If you want to remove a disk from the rotation before it is filled you can echo a very large size to the disk file and that disk will be removed from rotation the next time diskhand runs, like this: